NaufalHD12/home-credit-data-scientist-internship/README.md

 ## Author
 **Naufal Hadi Darmawan**
-*Data Science & Machine Learning Enthusiast*
+*Data & Machine Learning Specialist*

 ---
 This project serves as a foundation for predictive modeling in the financial sector, helping Home Credit Indonesia optimize loan approval strategies and minimize risks.